cjlee112/pygr/doc/rest/tutorials/annotation.rst

 * Because pygr can see that ``ival`` is part of the exons annotation database, it can apply schema information automatically to it.
-In this particular case, it applies the splicegraph schema to it (see example from pygr.Data.schema tutorial above), so we can find out what exons it splices to via its ``next`` attribute.
+In this particular case, it applies the splicegraph schema to it (see example from worldbase.schema tutorial above), so we can find out what exons it splices to via its ``next`` attribute.